What is Dogecoin?

 Overview

-Dogecoin is an open-source digital currency created in 2013 by software engineers Billy Markus and Jackson Palmer.
-It serves as a peer-to-peer medium for fast payments and digital tipping, and is managed by a decentralized group of volunteers and the non-profit Dogecoin Foundation.
-The network operates as a fork of LuckyCoin, which is itself a fork of Litecoin, using a proof of work consensus mechanism with the Scrypt algorithm for efficient mining.
+Dogecoin is an open-source digital currency created in 2013 by software engineers Billy Markus and Jackson Palmer, initially as a parody of the market.
+It operates as a peer-to-peer medium for fast payments and digital tipping, utilizing a proof of work consensus mechanism and the Scrypt algorithm.
+The network is a fork of LuckyCoin, which is itself a fork of Litecoin, and features merged mining, allowing combined operations with other Scrypt-based networks.

 Launched: 2013